scaffold-eth/scaffold-eth-2/README.md

 **Local Development (`yarn chain`)**:

-- Uses `scaffold-eth-default` keystore automatically
-- No password needed for deployment
+- No password needed for deployment if `ETH_KEYSTORE_ACCOUNT=scaffold-eth-default` is set in `.env` file.
-- Uses Anvil's Account #9 by default
+- Uses Anvil's Account #9 as default keystore account

 **Live Networks**: